Frequently Asked Questions

 When is the best time to engage an interior designer or interior architect?

 The earlier, the better.
-Many of the most important design decisions happen well before finishes and furniture selections begin.
-Early involvement allows layouts, lighting, joinery, functionality, and spatial planning to be resolved before decisions become more difficult and costly to change later.
-The earlier planning decisions are considered, the calmer and more cohesive the overall process tends to be.
+Many of the decisions that shape how a home functions are made before finishes and furniture are considered.
+Early involvement allows spatial planning, lighting, joinery, circulation, storage and key details to be resolved before they become more difficult or costly to change.

 Why does early planning matter so much?